Skip to Main Content

 Zotero Library Lookup step 1

-2. Next, in the righthand column where you see the citation and the "Info", "Notes", "Tags", "Related" menus, click on the green arrow at the top.
+2. Next, in the right-hand column where you see the citation and the icons for Info, Notes, Attachments, etc., choose the arrow for Locate.
 Then select Library Lookup.
 This will bring up a library webpage linking to the full-text, if available.

 Annotations in Zotero